-To access the list of collections, and to switch between them, tap the Options/Menu button at the top left in the main view, and select Actions to reveal the Actions view.
+To access the list of collections, and to switch between them, tap the Actions button in the main view, to reveal the Actions view.
 Then tap the Manage Collections button there.
 You will initially see something like shown below.

 Below we have changed the title of Collection 2 to Sophie's Topics and added some notes.

 Tapping the Save button returns you to the list of collections.

 Associated with each collection is a language, and in some cases a choice of voices.
 Initially this will be set to Default, as shown in the example here.
 To select a different language, tap its name - it will then be highlighted in blue and with a check (tick) mark.

 The language setting affects the selection of built in words and recorded audio included with the app.
 It also causes the app to look for the most appropriate choice of simulated (text to speech) voice when needed.
 For a fuller explanation, read about the Voice setting in Chapter 8.